alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/other-content-types/manuals.md

 * chapters with plain English summaries that appear in search results
 * the option to create and link to legislative lists (named clauses and sub-clauses)
 * a contents page listing the sections (or chapters) of the manual
-* section pages listing all sub-sections - these can be ‘opened’ individually or all at once
+* section pages listing all sub-sections - these can be 'opened' individually or all at once
 * change notes for recording updates
 * the ability to add footnotes